Preconceived notion #1: working your abs will cause you to lose weight.

 A critical difference in these muscles is how they are worked.
 Effective flexing and conditioning exercises should work all of these muscles.

-A gym instructor could demonstrate a training course tailored to your abs, or you could find a personal trainer to design a fitness and nutrition regimen targeted to building, working and developing your abdominals .
+A gym instructor could demonstrate a training course tailored to your abs, or you could find a local or online personal trainer to design a fitness and nutrition regimen targeted to building, working and developing your abdominals .

 Traditional exercises targeted to the stomach – those fondly-remembered sit-ups, for example, target only the long muscle strips that give the coveted six-pak abs look.

-A certified fitness trainer, before permitting you the first stomach crunch, would conduct a physical assessment to see what condition your abs are in.
+A certified personal trainer, before permitting you the first stomach crunch, would conduct a physical assessment to see what condition your abs are in.